-Webster University purchased Foreign National Tax Resource (FNTR) for you to use in preparing your U.S. federal income tax return and your Missouri State tax return.
-You will need an access code to use the Foreign National Tax Resource.
+Webster University purchased Glacier Tax Preparation (GTP) software for you to use in preparing your U.S. federal income tax return.
+You will need an access code to use GTP.
 We will be giving these codes out at the tax workshop to assist you in filing your tax returns.

 What do I Need to Bring to File Taxes?

 - Visa/Immigration Status information, including Form DS-2019 (if J status) or Form I-20 (if F status) and I-94 card (and all prior I-20s or DS2019s for past years) (NOTE: Print your I-94 card online at www.cbp.gov/I94)